abhishek6000/Binary-Classifier/README.md

-# Dog vs Cat Classifier from the ImageNet
+# Binary Classification from the ImageNet

-Execution
 Execution begins from main.
 The directory paths need to be set as per the dataset in the local system.